-You may have noticed that Long-Term Care Insurance policies often have benefit periods.
+Policies typically have 'benefit periods.
 Does that mean you only have a policy for so much time - or only have a certain number of years of care?

-While many Long-Term Care Insurance policies often have a benefit period, it usually is not a time limit that defines the amount of care you will be able to receive.
+While many Long-Term Care Insurance policies often have a benefit period, there is usually no time limit that defines how long you can receive care services.
 The benefit period helps calculate the amount of money in your policy at any given time.
+Long-Term Care Insurance is about 'money,' not about 'time.'

 LTC Insurance Creates a Benefit Account

-Today, most Long-Term Care Insurance policies are "pool of money" products.
+Today, most Long-Term Care Insurance policies are a "pool of money" in a benefit account.
 What this means is the policy creates a benefit account worth a certain amount of money.
+Think of this account as a checkbook.
+The policyholder has money in the checkbook that can be used to pay for long-term care services either at home or in a facility.

-At the time of claim, if you don't use the maximum, you are entitled to each month, or each day you don't lose the remaining benefit.
-It stays in the benefit account and continues to grow with inflation (if you have an inflation benefit).
+At the time of claim, if you don't use the maximum, you are entitled to each month, or each day, you don't lose the remaining benefit.
+The money stays in the benefit account and continues to grow with inflation (if you selected an inflation benefit).
+The inflation benefit increases your monthly benefit (or daily benefit) and the benefit account by a specified amount (i.e., 3% compounded).

 Take a look at this example: